rdbhost/Rdb.Js/README.md

 The module includes a class, *SQLEngine*, that encapsulates the interactions with the server, and a jQuery plugin.
 The class can be used directly, without the plugin, but the plugin is intended to be easier.
 This document describes the plugin.
 For help in using the SQLEngine object directly, there is decent commenting in the source.

 There were recently three different versions of this module.
 There is now one, and it will dynamically use ajax in browsers that support CORS, and easyXDM otherwise.
-If easyXDM is not loaded, but yepnope.js is, then easyXDM will be dynamically loaded as necessary.
+If easyXDM is not loaded, but yepnope.js or Modernizr is, then easyXDM will be dynamically loaded as necessary.

 This document attempts to provide an overview of the module, and tell you enough to do useful things with the library.
 There is much more to know about the service, documented on the site: